Gossip Girl season 6: Production

 On May 11, 2012, the series was picked up for a short sixth and final season, beginning in October and concluding on December 17.
 On May 17, 2012, with the reveal of The CW's 2012–13 television schedule, Gossip Girl stayed on Monday night and moved to the 9:00 pm Eastern/8:00 pm Central timeslot following the fifth season of 90210.
 It was announced on July 30, 2012, that the sixth season would have 10 episodes.

 On April 25, 2012, it was confirmed that former showrunner and executive producer Joshua Safran left the show as he had become the new showrunner of NBC's Smash.
 On May 11, 2012, writer Sara Goodman was promoted to executive producer.

 On October 29, the fourth episode of the season, "Portrait of a Lady Alexander", was rescheduled for November 5, due to Hurricane Sandy.

+The final season was mainly filmed in various areas of New York City, with prominent locations including the Bethesda Fountain in Central Park, The Empire Hotel, and the Metropolitan Museum of Art.

 Cast

 Blake Lively, Leighton Meester, Penn Badgley, Chace Crawford, Ed Westwick, Kaylee DeFer, Kelly Rutherford, and Matthew Settle all returned as series regulars.
 Michelle Trachtenberg was upgraded to a guest-starring role for this season.
 Former recurring stars Desmond Harrington and Robert John Burke also returned as guest stars for the season.

 On July 7, 2012, actress Andrea Gabriel, known for her role on Lost, had been cast as a businesswoman from Dubai.
 7th Heaven alum Barry Watson landed a guest-starring role as young entrepreneur Steven Spence, who becomes romantically involved with Serena.

 British model Alexa Chung appears as herself in a plot involving Blair's new fashion line.
 Former Skins star Sofia Black-D'Elia was seen filming scenes with Lively for the then-upcoming sixth season.
 She played the role of Sage Spence, Steven's daughter.

 Former Gossip Girl guest stars Tamara Feldman and Yin Chang were reported to return to the show for its final season as Poppy Lifton and Nelly Yuki, respectively.
 Taylor Momsen and Connor Paolo reprised their roles as Jenny Humphrey and Eric van der Woodsen for the series finale, who had not been seen since their departures in season 4.

 Kristen Bell, Rachel Bilson, Katie Cassidy, Ella Rae Peck, Willa Holland, Lisa Loeb, Michael Bloomberg and Jessica Szohr had cameo roles in the series finale.
+The cameos from these individuals occurred at the end of the last episode of the season, after Gossip Girl's identity was revealed.

 Ratings

+Reception

+On Rotten Tomatoes, the sixth season holds an approval rating of 60% based on five reviews, with an average rating of 5.3/10.